 Cricket is actually the national sport of England and it is the number 1 summer sport throughout the UK.
 Overall, cricket is just behind the top three.
-Cricket struggles for much search volume during the winter, except during the Ashes if it’s in Australia (such as November 2017 – January 2018).
+Cricket struggles for much search volume and air time during the winter, except during the Ashes if it’s in Australia (such as November 2017 – January 2018).
 Cricket is much more popular in England than it is in Wales, Scotland and N.Ireland.
 The men’s national team won the 2019 World Cup on home soil, which has led to a recent huge spike in popularity.

 Boxing KO’s Tennis

 Perhaps surprisingly boxing pips the likes of tennis, F1, swimming, athletics, darts and snooker which are also popular.
 This is likely due to the success of so many British boxers recently i.e. Tyson Fury, Anthony Joshua, Anthony Crolla, Chris Eubank Jr etc who have all been involved in big super fights over the past couple of years.
 Although the UK does have great athletes from these other sports such as Andy Murray (tennis), Lewis Hamilton (F1), Adam Peaty (swimming) and Mo Farrah & Dina Asher-Smith (athletics).
 The Brits tend to dominate darts (with The Netherlands) and snooker too.
 These sports tend to peak at certain points of the year, such as tennis peaks during Wimbledon fortnight (first two weeks of July).
 F1 peaks during the British F1 at Silverstone and athletics and swimming peak during the Olympics and have a slight uplift during the World Championships.
 Darts has a huge spike during the World Championships in December through to New Years Day, the date of the final.

 Most Popular Sports in the Republic of Ireland